survivejs/react-book/manuscript/07_implementing_dnd.md

 Next we will need to tell React DnD what can be dragged and where.
 Since we want to move notes, we'll want to annotate them accordingly.
 In addition, we'll need some logic to tell what happens during this process.

-Earlier we extracted some of the editing functionality from `Note` and ended up dropping it.
-Since we need to decorate the component and don't want to end up with a mess, it seems like we'll want to add that concept back if only for decoration purposes.
+Earlier we extracted editing functionality from `Note` and ended up dropping `Note`.
+It seems like we'll want to add that concept back if only for decoration purposes.

 We can use a handy little technique here that allows us to avoid code duplication.
 We can implement `Note` as a wrapper component.
 It will accept `Editable` and render it.
-This will allow us to keep DnD related logic at `Note` without having to duplicate any logic related to `Editable`.
+This will allow us to keep DnD related logic at `Note`.
+This avoids having to duplicate any logic related to `Editable`.
 The magic lies in a single property known as `children` as seen in the implementation below.
 React will render possible child components at `{this.props.children}`slot.

 **app/components/Note.jsx**